Locally grown, farmers market, local farmers

 So, how “locally grown” or “wild-crafted” are the bottles on your shelves, really?

-For example, there’s a luxury brand (that will remain nameless) claiming to use only locally grown and organic ingredients.
-Yet, a closer look at their ingredient list makes this hard to believe…
+Many brands tout a locally grown farm vibe, but often, these claims raise more questions than answers.
+For example, there’s a very high-end luxury brand (who will remain nameless) that claims to use only locally grown and organic ingredients.
+Yet, a closer look at their ingredient list makes this claim hard to believe…

 1. Some of their ingredients aren’t grown or manufactured in North America.

 This company could very well place orders for its organic ingredients from a local supplier.
-But a supplier is a distributor.
+But, a supplier is a distributor.

-They aren’t local growers or local farmers.
+Suppliers aren’t local growers or farmers.

 The truth is, most skincare brands work with suppliers, not directly with local growers or farmers.